PSSRA/pssra.github.io/content/_index.md

 # Donate to support our mission

-If you're not in the area or otherwise not interested in membership for yourself, you can still help **support our mission of inclusive firearms education** by donating to us via our Open Collective account, which is run under the fiscal host of National SRA.
+If you're not in the area, or otherwise not interested in membership for yourself, you can still help **support our mission of inclusive firearms education** by donating to us via our Open Collective account, which is run under the fiscal host of National SRA, a 501(c)(4) nonprofit.

 {{< figure
   src="https://opencollective.com/webpack/donate/button.png?color=blue"